Buried here are multiple artists including:

 He was famous for the songs “Hit the Road Jack” and “Please Send Me Someone to Love“.
 He was also a successful rhythm and blues artist.

-She was a singer-songwriter most notably known for her work with Stevie Wonder and Billy Preston.
+She was a singer-songwriter most notably known for her work with her ex-husband Stevie Wonder and Billy Preston.

 Brycyn J. M. Evans